BeAllAround/S2S-Compilers-Blog-Series-Public/README.md

 This, however, depends _if_ the compiler is able to `inline` a function.

-The fact of the matter is it is possible for the compiler to `inline` the switch case function rather than the computed goto, which is covered in the next section.
+The fact of the matter is it is possible for the compiler to `inline` the switch case function as opposed to the computed goto, which is covered in the next section.